angular/angular/aio/content/guide/service-worker-getting-started.md

 2. Enables service worker build support in the CLI.
 3. Imports and registers the service worker in the app module.
 4. Updates the `index.html` file:
-    * Includes a link to add the `manifest.json` file.
+    * Includes a link to add the `manifest.webmanifest` file.
     * Adds meta tags for `theme-color`.
 5. Installs icon files to support the installed Progressive Web App (PWA).
 6. Creates the service worker configuration file called [`ngsw-config.json`](/guide/service-worker-config), which specifies the caching behaviors and other settings.